Feast of the Immaculate Conception

-The Solemnity of the Immaculate Conception, also called Immaculate Conception Day, celebrates the sinless lifespan and Immaculate Conception of the Blessed Virgin Mary on 8 December, nine months before the feast of the Nativity of Mary, celebrated on 8 September.
-It is one of the most important Marian feasts in the liturgical calendar of the Roman Catholic Church celebrated worldwide.
+The Solemnity of the Immaculate Conception celebrates the Immaculate Conception of the Blessed Virgin Mary, on 8 December, nine months before the feast of the Nativity of Mary on 8 September.
+It is one of the most important Marian feasts in the liturgical calendar of the Latin Church.

-By Pontifical decree, it is the patronal feast day of Argentina, Brazil, Chile, Italy, Korea, Nicaragua, Paraguay, the Philippines, Spain, the United States, and Uruguay.
+By pontifical decree, it is the patronal feast day of Argentina, Brazil, Chile, Italy, Korea, Nicaragua, Paraguay, the Philippines, Spain, the United States, and Uruguay.
 By royal decree, it is designated as the day honoring the patroness of Portugal.
-It is celebrated by the Roman Catholic Church and some select Protestant Christian denominations.

 Since 1953, the Pope visits the Column of the Immaculate Conception in the Piazza di Spagna to offer expiatory prayers commemorating the solemn event.